 Population Growth

 When it comes to population growth, a strong workforce with high earnings and potential for career growth is essential.
-The region’s employed workforce is 97%, with employment highest in the health care / social assistance, finance / insurance and manufacturing industries.
-Top employers dedicated to employee development and performance go a long way, too.
+The region has experienced 13.4% population growth over the last decade, with health care and social assistance, finance and insurance and manufacturing among its leading industries.
 Companies like Pella Corporation, EMC Insurance and UnityPoint Health, and many others, are all making notable contributions to attracting and retaining talent in the region through internship programs, flexible work policies and professional development opportunities.

 With a median household income of $83,374, Greater Des Moines boasts a higher median household income than the national median, and that means increased spending in the region, both through purchasing from local businesses and taking the leap into small business ownership.